yglukhov/nimpy/README.md

 Eventually the lib should support:
 * exporting Nim types/functions as Python classes/methods
-* using Python types and functions from within Nim
+* using Python types and functions from within Nim (already possible to some extent)
 * starting Python environment in cases when its not already started.
 In other words - embedding Python into your program